FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Cosmano, Cosmani, Cosmelli, Cosimi, Cusma, Cosma, Cusmano, Cosmanus, Gusmani, Gusmin, Gosmin, Cusumano, Cocimano, Cusmano and many more.

 This web page shows only a small excerpt of our Coco research.
-Another 261 words (19 lines of text) covering the years 1308 and 1310 are included under the topic Early Coco History in all our PDF Extended History products.
+Another 261 words (19 lines of text) covering the years 1308 and 1310 are included under the topic Early Coco History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Coco Notables in all our PDF Extended History products.
+More information is included under the topic Early Coco Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: